The BSc (Hons) Human Nutrition and Dietetics requires completing and passing three clinical placements.

 Admission to this programme is subject to applicants being successful at interview.

 Selection for interview is based on the information submitted on the UCAS application form.
 Applicants who meet the entry requirements will be invited to undertake a structured interview, which is designed to assess the values of a future NHS employee.
 In addition, an assessment of applicants’ communication skills and their understanding of the profession will be made.

-Interview dates for 2020 entry are to be February 1st 2020 with an one alternative date to be provided for those unable to attend.
+Interview dates for 2021 entry are to be confirmed.
+One alternative date will be provided for those unable to attend.
 Early applications are encouraged in order that interview invitations can be processed effectively.

 DBS and Occupational Health Checks

 All students must undertake appropriate immunisation and health checks prior to entry and a completed Enhanced DBS disclosure is required.
 We also recommend applicants register with the Update Service, so the DBS disclosure remains up to date for the duration of studies and may cover placements, if undertaken.
 More information about criminal records procedures can be found at